plotly/documentation/_posts/r/README.md

 ## Search

-We now have search via algolia implemented on our index and referece documentation pages!
+We now have search via algolia implemented on our index and reference documentation pages!
 Please refer to our [make README](https://github.com/plotly/documentation/blob/source-design-merge/make_instructions.txt) for more information on how search works and instructions on how to update or edit Plotly search indices.

 Thanks for contributing to our documentation!!